 In 2017 we are offering 4 partial work-trade positions for each scheduled Mushroom Cultivation Design Course

-- 2 Pre-Workshop : work with us for 25-30 hours the 4 days leading up to the workshop.
+- 2 Pre-Workshop : work with us for 25-30 hours Tuesday – Friday during the week prior to the workshop.
 This will require working mainly outdoors, and is best suited to someone with farming or gardening experience, the ability to work solo and with a group, and preferably experienced with hand tools.

 - 1 During Workshop : work during the workshop, helping primarily with setup and cleanup of daily workspaces.
 Minimal amounts of classtime will be missed, most of the help is needed before and after class each day.
 2-Hour meeting at 3pm on the Sunday before the course begins is essential.
 Please do not apply if you already think you will miss this meeting, you will be asked to pay the difference in course fee to attend the course.